Robot-Dreams-RO/devops_engineer/source/5_git/0_introduction.rst

 1. Create a scripts project
 ===========================

-Create a new project in your userspace named ``scripts``.
+Create a new project in your user space named ``scripts``.
 Press on the Kitten on the top left then new.

 .. code-block:: bash